dongminlee94/terraform-cloud/README.md

 ### 1. AWS CLI

-The AWS CLI is a crucial tool for managing Amazon Web Services, simplifying the control over AWS resources and the setup of access credentials.
+The AWS CLI is a fundamental tool for managing Amazon Web Services, simplifying the control over AWS resources and the setup of access credentials.

 **Installation**: